DeclanChidlow/vale.rocks/src/posts/a-year-with-the-framework-laptop-13.md

 If you need any further evidence as to how highly I regard the Framework Laptop 13, then the fact that I convinced my brother to select one as a replacement for his ageing Surface Go should tell you all you need to know.
 As he got it more recently, he had the option of the new AMD model, which meant waiting a while due to the batch system, but it only took just over a week to arrive once it shipped.
 He's been very happy with it, and it's worked excellently thus far.

-## 2024 Update
+## Post Year

 I'm still loving my Framework, but a bit has changed since I wrote this article.
 Firstly, Framework finally [released a new beta BIOS](https://community.frame.work/t/12th-gen-intel-core-bios-3-08-beta-release/43244).
 This beta process then proceeded to once again stall for a significant period, and several people [(including myself)](https://community.frame.work/t/my-framework-has-been-abandoned) called out the lack of transparency and critical security patches.
 They've taken action to improve, but it does leave a sour taste in my mouth.
+What good is repairable and maintainable hardware if the software lets it down?

 In terms of my specific computer, I've made some changes.
 At the end of 2023, I moved from Arch Linux to NixOS.
 It's got an awesome declarative configuration model that allows the entire OS to be regenerated whenever needed.
 I truly am loving it.
+Things on NixOS are a tad *different* to your typical Linux distribution, which makes it slightly more fiddly in some respects, but it's lovely nonetheless.

 I also chose to leverage the modularity of my Framework by switching out my keyboard.
-As I use Colemak DH, there wasn't much point in having a QWERTY keyboard, so I moved to a [blank keyboard](https://frame.work/au/en/products/keyboard-blank).
-The process wasn't too difficult thanks to the comprehensive documentation hosted on Framework's [Knowledge Base](https://knowledgebase.frame.work), but it was time consuming.
+As I use Colemak DH, there wasn't much point in having keycaps with a QWERTY layout, so I moved to a [blank keyboard](https://frame.work/au/en/products/keyboard-blank).
+The process wasn't too difficult thanks to the comprehensive documentation hosted on Framework's [Knowledge Base](https://knowledgebase.frame.work), but it was time-consuming.
 There were _so many screws_.
 I'm happy with the end result though, and really love the sleek, minimalist style it provides.

----

-I hope you enjoyed this review.
-If you've got any questions about the laptop, then I'm happy to answer them in the comments, and if you want to support me in writing more like this in the future, then consider [supporting me](/support).
+Something I have noticed is that my acid sweat seems to be deteriorating the chassis.
+I [posted about this on the Framework Forum](https://community.frame.work/t/pitting-on-palmrest), and it has continued to deteriorate since then.
+Rather disappointing, considering that putting my hands on a palm rest is very much expected usage.
+I'll likely have to look into taking some form of action to avoid this getting worse in the near future.